 I wasn't sure that I agreed with her.
 While I liked the look of the large, stainless steel kitchen sink, I couldn't see what was so unforgettable about it.
 After a few short months, though, I knew her statement to be the truth.

 What Are Apron-Front Farmhouse Sinks?

-Today, most people aren’t interested in saving every drop of water in the sink but their purpose has grown and expanded.
-Most of these large sinks don’t have the traditional divide – they’re a single basin sink.
-While you can purchase a double bowl sink, I like my single bowl sink because it really allows me to let the dishes pile up (yeah, I do that) and it makes it easier to wash large pots in pans.
+Today, most people aren't interested in saving every drop of water in the sink but their purpose has grown and expanded.
+Most of these large sinks don't have the traditional divide - they're a single basin sink.
+While you can purchase a double bowl sink, I like my single bowl sink because it really allows me to let the dishes pile up (yeah, I do that) and it makes it easier to wash large pots and pans.